WildernessLabs/Documentation/Netduino/Input_Output/Digital/PWM/index.md

 ## Power Control

 The output voltage on a Netduino digital output pin is 3.3V.
-Creating a digital output pin (_OuputPort_) and turning the pin on will show 3.3V on a multimeter.
+Creating a digital output pin (_OutputPort_) and turning the pin on will show 3.3V on a multimeter.

 Changing the output port to a _PWM_ port and setting the duty cycle to 10% will change the reading on the multimeter.
 Consider the following application: